mcppp/FinalProjectI2DL/README.md

-Running the model
+A) Running the model

-     Recomended
+    Recommended (without training)
     - Download FER-2013 dataset.
 Make sure the paths in the notebook IMAGE_project.npy are correct before you run.
     - Training is time-consuming.
-I recommend loading the saved face_sentiment_best_new2.pth and running the model to see confussion matrix and accuracy results based on the test set.
-You can download the .pth file in : https://drive.google.com/file/d/1OF28TVKCJwejH5WDDdYdYYrV3ySHGtrO/view?usp=sharing
+      I recommend loading the saved face_11.pth and running the model to see confussion matrix and accuracy results based on the test set.
+      You can download the .pth file in : https://drive.google.com/file/d/1-p0U14Yj0q3GMCdrkw7O5gYDDctLUajw/view?usp=sharing Make sure the path in cell #18 is correct -> now you can run the notebook

-      Alternative
+    Alternative (training it yourself)
-      - If you want to train, uncomment cell # and comment cell # out .
+      - If you want to train the model yourself, uncomment cell #17 and comment cell #18 out .
+Now you can run the notebook.
+        You can stop the training after any validation round.
+        If you stop it between train and validation rounds, the code that prints validation vs. training accuracy curve will not work.

-Live testing
+B) Live testing
 - For live testing, run locally LIVEtesting.npy on your computer (to provide access to the laptop's camera).
-Make sure the path to load the .pth file is correct.
-You can download the .pth file same as above in: https://drive.google.com/file/d/1OF28TVKCJwejH5WDDdYdYYrV3ySHGtrO/view?usp=sharing
+Make sure the path to load the face_11.pth file is correct.
+You can download the .pth file same way as above in: https://drive.google.com/file/d/1-p0U14Yj0q3GMCdrkw7O5gYDDctLUajw/view?usp=sharing